Pro is free for all users until May 2026 ./get-pro

 Scanning

-Right-click a location in the tree and choose “Scan”, or select a location and press S. The scan runs as a background task — you can close the browser and it keeps going.
+Select a location in the tree and click “Scan”, or press S. The scan runs as a background task · you can close the browser and it keeps going.

 Scanning progresses through three stages:

-2. Partial hash — Computes xxHash64 on the first 64KB of each file
+2. Partial hash · Computes xxHash64 on the first and last 64KB of each file

 Scan queue